Jewelry Appraisals: What Everyone Forgets When Buying Jewelry

 If you’re not sure where to get a jewelry appraisal, we recommend American Gem Society and the National Association of Jewelry Appraisers for a list of appraisers by state.
 These organizations hold their appraisers to the highest standards of excellence, requiring specialized training in jewelry appraising and continuing education each year.

-Interested in how much jewelry insurance could cost you per year?
+Interested in seeing how much jewelry insurance could cost you per year?
 It's less than you think.
 Click the button below to receive a free quote in under a minute.

 Editor's Note: This post was originally published in 2016 and has been updated.